Dieau/Philosophers/README.md

 In computer science, a thread of execution is the smallest sequence of programmed instructions that can be managed independently by a scheduler, which is typically a part of the operating system.
 The implementation of threads and processes differs between operating systems, but in most cases a thread is a component of a process.
 The multiple threads of a given process may be executed concurrently (via multithreading capabilities), sharing resources such as memory, while different processes do not share these resources.

-By using defining our philosophers as Threads, we can assure their independence from the others while still letting them access the memory they need for their routine (The forks for instance, or to check if any other philosopher has died).
+By defining our philosophers as Threads, we can assure their independence from the others while still letting them access the memory they need for their routine (The forks for instance, or to check if any other philosopher has died).

 <a name="mutex"></a>